kaeri-gg/resume/README.md

 It will replace old RESUME.pdf with the new one.

 There is a automated CI/CD which generates artifact automatically and downloadable content can be found under `Action`-s tab.
-Or even better - it's accesible via URL https://n1md7.github.io/resume/RESUME.pdf
+Or even better - it's accessible via URL https:// kaeri-gg.github.io/resume/RESUME.pdf